 It feels like destiny will scramble them all when the old couple becomes partners in a design project and Yeo Reum doesn’t want to tell about her past with Tae Ha to her reliable boyfriend.

 Starring in Discovery of Romance Korean Drama

-Kim Seul Ki (My Flower Boy Neighbor, Surplus Princess, Gukje Market) is the straightforward Yoon Sol, a girl that thinks she knows a lot about everything, but instead she will be bumping agains all walls possible and crying after each bump.
+Is the straightforward Yoon Sol.
+A girl that thinks she knows a lot about everything, but instead she will be bumping agains all walls possible and crying after each bump.
 The good thing is, she will have an unconditional friend, Joon Ho, who might be a little strange, but he’s exactly what she needs.
 I love this girl, always, forever.

-The whole drama is about romantic relationships between adults, but the truth is that it centers itself in a really childish character and that makes it a little unrealistic.
-I’ve always liked Eric Moon’s dramas, I think he’s great at naturally play any role he chooses, but on the other hand I felt like the rest of the cast played the exact same parts they already did in other dramas.
+The whole drama is about romantic relationships between adults.
+Truth is that it centers in a really childish character and that makes it a little unrealistic.
+I’ve always liked Eric Moon’s dramas.
+I think he’s great at naturally play any role he chooses.
+On the other hand I feel like the rest of the cast plays the exact same parts they already did in other dramas.

-Dynamically it was well driven, some scenes and dialogues were really funny, and others were absolutely emotional, but overall it felt like many dramas we’ve already seen before and didn’t deliver anything special to it but couples breaking up and meeting again.
+Dynamically it is well directed.
+Some scenes and dialogues are really funny.
+Others are absolutely emotional, but overall it feels like many dramas we’ve already seen before.
+It doesn’t deliver anything special to it but couples breaking up and meeting again.